The 1‑Page PR Strategy

 I often use the 1‑page PR strategy template.

-The idea of a “1‑Page PR Strategy” aligns with Richard Rumelt’s advocacy for clarity and conciseness in strategic planning.
-In its boiled-down format, it’s all about strengths versus weaknesses.
+The idea of a “1‑page PR strategy” aligns with Richard Rumelt’s advocacy for clarity and conciseness in strategic planning.
+In its boiled-down format, it’s all about strengths against weaknesses.

 Here we go: